cxlso/Robotic_Gripping/README.md

 - Electrical Connectors (JST XH in our case)
 - M8 8 Pin Female Connector Cable

+Both pneumatic gripper and electronic solenoid valve are industrial-grade, affordable, and readily available.
+This whole setup cost less than 60 USD at the time of writing.

 ## Setup and Installation
 ### Prerequisites